 Justice Crichton advised that “this appointment was based on qualifications, in consideration of race and gender, and with the understanding that Ms. Prudhomme would be separated form her employment with the Caddo District Attorney’s Office.”
 Crichton further stated on Monday May 11 that “to my knowledge Ms. Prudhomme and her former office are in compliance with all legal and ethical obligations.”
 Justice Crichton’s responsibility ended with the appointment; he has no jurisdiction over the internal workings of the Caddo District Attorney’s Office or that of the Shreveport City Court.
 By getting in touch with great attorneys, you can learn more about intersection-related crashes

 But somewhere along the way to Prudhomme’s swearing in and taking the bench a key legal responsibility was overlooked/ignored by a host of highly paid public servants including Prudhomme herself.
 Louisiana has a strong public policy and prohibition against dual office holding—which is the holding of two or more public offices or public job.
 Louisiana Revised Statute 42:61 provides “It is essential to the maintenance of a democratic society that public officials and employees perform the public business in a manner which serves to promote and maintain a high level of confidence and trust in public officials, public employees, and governmental decisions.
 The attainment of this end is impaired when a public official or employee holds two or more public offices or public jobs which by their particular nature conflict with the duties and interests of each other.”
+The defense lawyers based in Fairfax can help with all kinds of defense related cases.

 Prudhomme’s job in the Caddo District Attorney’s office is/was full time as a prosecutor.
 While serving as judge ad hoc for the 30 days Prudhomme has a full time job working for the Shreveport City Court system.
 Clearly the role of a prosecutor and that of a judge are conflicting as to both “the duties and interests of each other.”
 To those who work in the criminal justice system the dual office holding principle is well known and respected—and hopefully the general public can understand (and appreciate) this safeguard for the integrity of our governmental process.
+The ones that are looking for legal help can look at this site and find the lawyer that can help them.

 Evidently the dual office holding issue surfaced the first week Prudhomme was on the bench—and it was discussed by many players.
 Who dropped the ball is not clear—only that Justice Crichton did NOT.
 Shreveport City Court Clerk Robert Shemwell is a seasoned attorney; he refused to directly answer inquiries on the legality of Prudhomme’s service as a judge while still as an assistant District Attorney.
 Shreveport City Attorney William Bradford failed to answer emails on these questions.
 City Judge Brian Barber, a former assistant DA himself, swore in Prudhomme; he had resigned his DA position before assuming the bench last year after his uncontested election to replace now retired Judge Bill Kelley.